CasparKielwein/Aaargh/Mechanics.md

 Movement through difficult terrain requires the character to spend two feet of speed to move one foot of distance.
 This means that shifting out of combat is usually not possible in difficult terrain.

-When using your Move you can spent your Standard Action instad.
+When using your Move you can spent your Standard Action instead.

 #### Reactions
 * Opportunity Attack:
 If an enemy moves out of an area within your melee reach, you can make a melee Attack against that enemy.

-When using your Reaction you can spent your Standard Action or Move instad.
+When using your Reaction you can spend your Standard Action or Move instead.

 ### Damage and Damage types